rahulg-wappnet-1/Wappnet-Training/abstract class/README.md

 After creation new classes from parent class (Animal), these classes will inherit all the functions and properties from abstract class.

+# How to run

+-> Clone the project from github

+-> Run the index.html from abstract class in any browser such as chrome , mozilla firefox